MeetP52/Library-Management-System/README.md

 This is a short introduction to the purpose of this project.

 The goal of the project is to learn and make use of the java programming language.
+This tool simulates a simple libaray book management system, which allows users to search and add books to their carts.
+Lets them checkout books and chage their due dates.
+The tool makes use of a user profile system to keep track of users and their books.

-This is a simple tool that makes use of data that is locally stored in a txt file, specifically in JSON format.
+This tool makes use of data that is locally stored in a txt file, specifically in JSON format.
 This data acts as a database off of which all queries are made of.
 This is accomplised by making use of the Jackson library to go back and forth between json notation and a hashmap data structure.